Gentleman (Psy song)

 "Gentleman" is a K-pop song by South Korean singer Psy released on April 12, 2013 (KST), serving as his 19th single.
-The song serves as the follow-up to his international hit single "Gangnam Style", which at the time of "Gentleman"'s release had been viewed on YouTube over 1.5 billion times.
+The song serves as the follow-up to his international hit single "Gangnam Style", which at the time of "Gentlemans release had been viewed on YouTube over 1.5 billion times.
 The first public performance of the song, with its associated dance, was unveiled at 6:30 pm on April 13 at Seoul World Cup Stadium in Seoul.
-A poster and Twitter message was released containing the main line of the song "I'm a mother f••••• gentleman", the obscured word was later revealed to be "father".
+A poster and Twitter message was released containing the main line of the song "I'm a mother f••••• gentleman"; the obscured word was later revealed to be "father".
 In 2013, Psy stated that he had no plans to release an album including the song or a sequel to it.

 As of May 1, 2021, the video has been viewed more than 1.4 billion times.
-It held the YouTube record for most views in its first 24 hours, and most views in any 24 hours for over nine years until September 2021.
+It held the YouTube record for most views in its first 24 hours, and most views in any 24 hours for over five years until August 2018.
 It also held the record for fastest music video to reach 100 million views for over six years until 2019's "Kill This Love" by fellow YG Entertainment girl group Blackpink.
 Other records previously held were the fastest overall video to reach 200 million views (until September 2017), and 300 million views (until November 2015).
 The song reached number one on charts in Luxembourg and South Korea, and peaked at number five on the US Billboard Hot 100, marking his second top-ten single on the chart.